Oil up as OPEC+ meets to decide on production policy

 “The inventory data ... showed that the situation is continuing to normalise on the U.S. oil market,” Commerzbank analyst Eugen Weinberg said.

-Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Aaron Sheldrick in Tokyo; Editing by Jason Neely and Edmund Blair
+Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Aaron Sheldrick in Tokyo; Editing by Jason Neely, Edmund Blair and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.